Appooppan: Production

-Appooppan film was directed by P. Bhaskaran, produced by Murugan under production banner "Murugan Movies".
+Appooppan film was directed by P. Bhaskaran, produced by Murugan under the production banner "Murugan Movies".
 It is a remake of the 1973 Telugu film Tata Manavadu.
-The film was given an "U" (Unrestricted) certificate by the Central Board of Film Certification and final length of the film was 4457.12 metres.
+The film was given an "U" (Unrestricted) certificate by the Central Board of Film Certification and the final length of the film was 4457.12 metres.

 The film Appooppan was announced as Charithram Aavarthikkunnilla and the film's posters and LP records covers also carried the same name.
-The title change to Appooppan happened just within 1 week before the theatrical release of the film.
+The title change to Appooppan happened just within 1 week before the film's theatrical release.
 There is a misconception that Appooppan and Charitram Aavarthikkunnilla are two different films.

 Soundtrack

 The film Appooppan was previously named as Charithram Aavarthikkunnilla and the LP records covers also carried the same name.
 The music was composed by M. S. Baburaj.